humak-stack/autoinvite/README.md

 **Notes:**
 - VIP promotion only fires when AutoInvite is enabled (`/ai on`)
+- Only fires when you are raid leader or party leader
 - Players already at assistant or raid leader rank are not re-promoted
 - The VIP list is saved per character and persists across sessions
 - Names are case-insensitive when adding and removing